 All-inclusive rates can help ease a client’s fears.
 By “chunking” our time based on the tasks we’ll be completing, we can break down an investigation into multiple components, making it clear as to how much time we’ll be spending on what.

 All-inclusive pricing allows us to price out an investigation with relatively good accuracy.
 We just have to break down an investigation into parts.
-Here is a VERY rudimentary breakdown of a surveillance:
+Here is a VERY rudimentary breakdown of an investigation:

-Once we have a breakdown, we can quote clients based on what they need.
-As an example: A preliminary investigation, will give us the ability to run a subject background check report along with a basic social media scrub and a four hour on-the-spot surveillance.
+Once we have a relatively good breakdown, we can quote clients based on what they need.
+As an example: A preliminary investigation, will give us the ability to run a subject background check report along with a basic social media scrub and a four hour on-the-spot activity check to really understand what we’re getting ourselves into.
 If we know this is what needs to be done every single time we run a “preliminary investigation” – we can easily assign a fixed cost – let’s say $500.
 It might seem like a lot, but it’s a lot less than “$125 per hour and your guess is as good as mine on a final cost.”

-Allow me to give you a sales pitch example for $125 per hour:
+Allow me to give you a sales pitch example for $500:

 Client: How much does an investigation cost?

 Investigator: “Every investigation is going to be different based on your specific needs.
-We start by conducting a preliminary investigation to help us determine and warrant the need for a full scale investigation.
+We start by conducting a preliminary investigation to help us determine and warrant the need for a full scale investigation – this will help you save time and money.
 During our preliminary services, we conduct a background check on the subject of our investigation.
-This check includes a basic social media scrub and gives us 4 hours of active on-the-spot physical surveillance at a time when we feel we’re going to be the most successful.
-Based on the findings of our preliminary investigation, we can make a determination on whether or not additional hours, and services, are required to find the results you need.
+This check includes a basic social media scrub and gives us 4 hours of active on-the-spot physical surveillance at a time when we feel we’re going to be the most successful – we call this, an Activity Check, how active is our target?
+Based on the findings of our preliminary investigation, we can make a determination on whether or not additional surveillance, and services, are required to find the results you need.
 You’ll receive an investigative report, our video and findings, along with an investigative recommendation on what you need to do in order to gain leverage in court.
-We can do this for an all inclusive price of $500.
-Best of all, we can start as early as [when you’re available]. ”
+This will take us about a week – from start to finish – and it’ll cost a total of $500.
+How does that sound like to you?”

 Once they become an active client, then we can provide a rate sheet of further tasks that may be required depending on the case.
 Again, these can be broken down by time and outcome, with a predetermined “cap” that will be lifted only with the client’s agreement.